-1. Employers shall facilitate the upgrading of the qualifications of employees.

-2. After the end of a period of maternity leave, parental leave, or newborn adoption leave, upon the request of the employee, the employer shall ensure that the qualifications of the employee are upgraded if this is necessary for the performance of the work under the employment agreement, and does not impose a disproportionate burden on the employer.
+- 1. Employers shall facilitate the upgrading of the qualifications of employees. - 2.
+After the end of a period of maternity leave, parental leave, or newborn adoption leave, upon the request of the employee, employer shall ensure that the qualifications of the employee are upgraded if this is necessary for the performance of the worl

-3. If a decision on an employee's participation in a vocational retraining, an advanced training, or other training course, is made by an employer, the employee's participation in such a course shall be included in working time and shall be paid.
+3. If a decision on an employee's participation in a vocational retraining, an advanced training, or other training course, is mad by an employer, the employee's participation in such a course shall be included in working time and shall be paid.